Ratatam123/Linux-Server-Setup/README_project_3.md

     available, but the version installed currently has been locally modified."
         * I chose "keep the local version currently installed" -->

-4. create user grader and grant him sudo permissions (remote)
+4. Create user grader and grant him sudo permissions (remote)

-    1. * creation of user
+    1. Creation of user
     ```console
     sudo adduser grader
     ```